To guide child protection workers in:

-Any infant found to have any injury or symptoms of injury must be medically assessed on the same day by a paediatrician, preferably with child protection experience.
+Where it is suspected that an infant may have been harmed, or where an infant is found to have any injury or symptoms of injury, the infant must be medically assessed on the same day by a paediatrician, preferably with child protection experience.
 If a decision is made not to take the infant for a medical assessment, this decision must be made in consultation with a team leader and the rationale clearly documented in case notes.

 Where parents do not consent to an infant with symptoms of injury being medically assessed, child protection workers move to a place of safety and consult with their team leader immediately.
 The child protection worker must consider whether the infant is at immediate and substantial risk.
 Section 37 of the Children and Community Services Act (the Act) may be considered, in order to place the infant into provisional protection and care without warrant and allow for a medical assessment to be carried out.
 Any decision to enact s.37 of the Act is made by the district director.

 Psychosocial assessment: A holistic assessment which builds a comprehensive and broad understanding of a family's life, including mental health, drug and alcohol use, domestic violence, housing and other risk factors.
 Information is gathered from the family and other stakeholders.